 Because of the hormone changes, women with PCOS are more likely to develop certain serious health problems.
 These include type 2 diabetes, high blood pressure, problems with the heart and blood vessels, and uterine cancer.
-Women with PCOS often have problems with their fertility (ability to get pregnant).
+Women with PCOS often have problems with their fertility.
+This is the ability to get pregnant.

 A girl may be more likely to get it if a parent or sibling has the condition.
 But the exact cause of PCOS is not known.

-Medication is the most common treatment for PCOS.
-Medications affect the body’s hormone levels.
-The most common medications used to treat PCOS include:
+Medicine is the most common treatment for PCOS.
+Medicines affect the body’s hormone levels.
+The most common medicines used to treat PCOS include:

-Oral contraceptive pills, which contain a combination of female hormones.
+Birth control pills (oral contraceptives).
+These contain a combination of female hormones.
 They can help bring hormones back into balance and reduce or eliminate symptoms.
-(A teen does not have to be sexually active to take oral contraceptives.)
+This reduces the risk for endometrial cancer later in life.
+(A teen does not have to be sexually active to take birth control pills.)

-Metformin, a diabetes medication that has been shown to help with PCOS symptoms.
+Metformin.
+This is a diabetes medicine that has been shown to help with PCOS symptoms.

-Antiandrogens, medications that can help reverse the effects of male hormones.
+Antiandrogens.
+These are medicines that can help reverse the effects of male hormones.
 They help reduce hair growth and clear acne.
-They are often combined with oral contraceptives.
+They are often combined with birth control pills.